fredrikaverpil/jugs/README.md

 gcsfuse -o ro --key-file=/jugs/key.json my-bucket /bucket  # read only access
 ```

-Note:
-  - if folders are missing, use the `--implicit-dirs` option (slow!)
+If folders are missing, use the `--implicit-dirs` option (slow!), read more on that [here](https://github.com/GoogleCloudPlatform/gcsfuse/blob/master/docs/semantics.md#implicit-directories).

 ### Start Jupyter Notebook